24 best bakeries in London you knead to try

 Maison Bertaux, Soho

-Why: Proudly advertising the fact that its pastries are made only with pure butter and fresh cream, French bakery Maison Bertaux is our kind place.
+Why: Proudly advertising the fact that its pastries are made only with pure butter and fresh cream, French bakery Maison Bertaux is our kind of place.
 Set up in central London in 1871, this bakery is something of an institution.
 Here you’ll find Soho city workers enjoying a quick lunch during the day, while locals often pop-in for an elevenses pastry or afternoon treat.
 Old fashioned bakes such as eclairs and fruit tarts are piled up inside the glass cabinet, while intricately made marzipan figs offer a slightly fancier option.

 Where: 28 Greek Street, W1D 5DQ